|Quick Facts: Home Health and Personal Care Aides|

-|41% (Much faster than average)|
+|25% (Much faster than average)|

-The median annual wage for home health aides was $23,210 in May 2017.
+The median annual wage for home health and personal care aides was $29,430 in May 2021.

-Explore resources for employment and wages by state and area for home health aides and personal care aides.
+Explore resources for employment and wages by state and area for home health and personal care aides.

-Compare the job duties, education, job growth, and pay of home health aides and personal care aides with similar occupations.
+Compare the job duties, education, job growth, and pay of home health and personal care aides with similar occupations.

-Learn more about home health aides and personal care aides by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.
+Learn more about home health and personal care aides by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.